 How can the two speak to each other?
 And, how can they work together?

-Annaliese Allen, a Master of Social Impact student with the Centre for Social Impact Swinburne is combining her deep, corporate experience with her personal purpose to become one of these next generation ‘bilingual’ professionals.
+Annaliese Allen, a Master of Social Impact student and a new employee with the Centre for Social Impact Swinburne is combining her deep, corporate experience with her personal purpose to become one of these next generation ‘bilingual’ professionals.